 Hiring the Right Lawyer for a Personal Injury Case

 To successfully bring about a personal injury or wrongful death claim, clients need an experienced, educated attorney on their side.
 They also need an attorney with the financial resources to take the case to trial.

 If you have suffered a serious personal injury or a loved one has suffered a serious injury or death as the result of the actions of another person or entity, you may have a claim for compensation.
-Contact us by calling toll-free at 1-877-446-9001 for your free case evaluation and to learn more about your legal right to compensation.
+Contact our Texas personal injury lawyers by calling toll-free at 1-877-446-9001 or by filling out our online form for your free case evaluation and to learn more about your legal right to compensation.